Dhruv1401/PAI/readme.md

 # 🧠 Personal AI assistant.

  A modular, AI assistant designed for Raspberry Pi and desktop environments.
-Inspired by real-world robotics and fantasies, this assistant supports both voice and text interfaces, dynamic plugin management, and mediocre LLM-based conversation capabilities.
+Inspired by real-world robotics and fantasies, this assistant supports both voice and text interfaces and mediocre LLM-based conversation capabilities.
 ---

 ## 🚀 Features